martinengelke/OPUS-MT-app/README.md

 Fast and secure translation on your local machine with a GUI, powered by marian and Bergamot.
-The app is an adaptation of [translateLocally](https://github.com/XapaJIaMnu/translateLocally) and integrates publically avaiable translation models from the [OPUS-MT project](https://github.com/Helsinki-NLP/OPUS-MT) to bring fast and secure machine translation to the desktop of end users.
+The app is an adaptation of [translateLocally](https://github.com/XapaJIaMnu/translateLocally) and integrates publically available translation models from the [OPUS-MT project](https://github.com/Helsinki-NLP/OPUS-MT) to bring fast and secure machine translation to the desktop of end users.

 ## Downloads